Clark Creek Natural Area swimming hole in Mississippi

 Rare Southern Magnolia and Gulf Coast Yucca plants

-Natural spring-fed creek with crystal-clear water
+Natural spring-fed creek with clear water

 Historic proximity to Woodville and Old Pond Store